New Mexico: Flora and fauna

 Owing to its varied topography, New Mexico has six distinct vegetation zones that provide diverse sets of habitats for many plants and animals.
-The Upper Sonoran Zone is by far the most prominent, constituting about three-fourths of the state; it includes most of the plains, foothills, and valleys above 4,500 feet, and is defined by prairie grasses, low piñon pines, and juniper shrubs.
+The Upper Sonoran Zone is by far the most prominent, constituting about three-fourths of the state; it includes most of the plains, foothills, and valleys above 4500 ft, and is defined by prairie grasses, low piñon pines, and juniper shrubs.
 The Llano Estacado in the east features Shortgrass Prairie with blue grama, which sustain bison.
 The Chihuahuan Desert in the south is characterized by shrubby creosote.
 The Colorado Plateau in the northwest corner of New Mexico is high desert with cold winters, featuring sagebrush, shadescale, greasewood, and other plants adapted to the saline and seleniferous soil.

 The mountainous north hosts a wide array of vegetation types corresponding to elevation gradients, such as piñon-juniper woodlands near the base, through evergreen conifers, spruce-fir and aspen forests in the transitionary zone, and Krummholz, and alpine tundra at the very top.
 The Apachian zone tucked into the southwestern bootheel of the state has high-calcium soil, oak woodlands, Arizona cypress, and other plants that are not found in other parts of the state.
 The southern sections of the Rio Grande and Pecos valleys have 20000 mi2 of New Mexico's best grazing land and irrigated farmland.

 New Mexico's varied climate and vegetation zones consequently support diverse wildlife.
-Black bears, bighorn sheep, bobcats, cougars, deer, and elk live in habitats above 7,000 feet, while coyotes, jackrabbits, kangaroo rats, javelina, porcupines, pronghorn antelope, western diamondbacks, and wild turkeys live in less mountainous and elevated regions.
+Black bears, bighorn sheep, bobcats, cougars, deer, and elk live in habitats above 7000 ft, while coyotes, jackrabbits, kangaroo rats, javelina, porcupines, pronghorn antelope, western diamondbacks, and wild turkeys live in less mountainous and elevated regions.
 The iconic roadrunner, which is the state bird, is abundant in the southeast.
 Endangered species include the Mexican gray wolf, which is being gradually reintroduced in the world, and Rio Grande silvery minnow.
 Over 500 species of birds live or migrate through New Mexico, third only to California and Mexico.

 Public lands

-New Mexico and 12 other western states together account for 93% of all federally owned land in the U.S. Roughly one–third of the state, or 24.7 million of 77.8 million acres, is held by the U.S. government, the tenth-highest percentage in the country.
+New Mexico and 12 other western states together account for 93% of all federally owned land in the U.S. Roughly a third of the state, or 24.7 million of 77.8 million acres, is held by the U.S. government, the tenth-highest proportion in the country.
 More than half this land is under the Bureau of Land Management as either public domain land or National Conservation Lands, while another third is managed by the U.S. Forest Service as national forests.

-New Mexico was central to the early–20th century conservation movement, with Gila Wilderness being designated the world's first wilderness area in 1924.
-The state also hosts nine of the country's 84 national monuments, the most of any state after Arizona; these include the second oldest monument, El Morro, which was created in 1906, and the Gila Cliff Dwellings, proclaimed in 1907.
+New Mexico was central to the early–20th-century conservation movement, with the Gila Wilderness designated as the world's first wilderness area in 1924.
+The state also hosts nine of the country's 84 national monuments, the most of any state after Arizona; these include the second oldest monument, El Morro, created in 1906, and the Gila Cliff Dwellings, proclaimed in 1907.